jamesr1775/gamer-gifts-elixir/Testing.md

 - If the form is valid the admin is brought to the newly created products detail page after clicking the add product button.
 - The cancel button returns the admin to the all products page.

+##### Edit Product
+- Admin users can access this page by clicking the edit button on the products and products details pages.
+- Non super users or logged out users should not be able to access the edit products form.
+- All fields of the form should be prefilled in with the selected products fields in their correct input box.
+- The form and headers should remain centered on the screen for all screen sizes.
+On smart phones and tablets the width changes to 100% instead of 60%.
+- The form text headings should remain to the left border of their input field boxes.
+- The choose file and image text remain centered under the last input text field box.
+- The choose image box opens the users explorer for them to select and upload a file.
+- The cancel and update product button remain centered under the choose image button.
+- The cancel button returns the admin to the all products page.
+- The form validators work as expected and do not allow the admin to update the product if required inputs are wrong or missing.
+A popup should be displayed to the user if the update product button is pressed and the form is not valid.
+- If the form is valid the admin is brought to the updated products detail page after clicking the update product button.
+- The clear checkbox if checked should remove the current image of the product.

+##### Delete Product
+- Admin users can access this page by clicking the delete button on the products and products details pages.
+- Non super users or logged out users should not be able to access the delete products page.
+- The Product image, name and description are side by side on medium screens and larger with the text under the image on mobiles.
+- The cancel and delete product button remain centered under product image / info.
+- The cancel button returns the admin to the all products page.
+- The delete button on the delete_product.html page will delete the correct product from the store and return the user to the products page.

 #### Further Testing